markusmeister/Electrode-Pooling-Data-and-Code/ReadMe.md

 4. Now the `figs/` directory should contain all the figure panels.

 ## How to find code for a specific figure panel
-- The names of all the figure panels (as numbered in the preprint of Dec 2020) appear as level-3 headings in the Jupyter notebooks.
+- The names of all the figure panels (as numbered in the preprint) appear as headings in the Jupyter notebooks.
 Look through these to find your figure of interest.
 Or...
 - In the `figs/` directory find the name of the figure file of interest, and search for that name in the Jupyter notebooks or m-files.

 ## Simulation details (optional)